 The internationally accepted treatment for this condition is called cytoreduction and hyperthermic intraperitoneal chemotherapy (HIPEC).
-As one of the 2 national centres that treat PMP in the UK, this treatment is performed routinely here at The Christie.
-We do approximately 150 such operations a year.
+As one of the 2 national centres that treat appendiceal cancers in the UK, this treatment is performed routinely here at The Christie.
+We do about 155-160 such operations a year.
 We are a recognised training centre for other surgeons by the European Society of Surgical Oncology (ESSO) and the Peritoneal Surface Oncology Group International (PSOGI).